 Tip 9 – Use boiling water:

-You can use boiling water to heat your smoother, wipe it off and then smooth it around your cake to get a smooth surface.
-Obviously you’ll have to use the metal smoother for this tip though as the plastic or acetate ones, just won’t get hot.
+You can use boiling water to heat your smoother, wipe it off and then smooth it around the cake to get a smooth surface.

-This also helps if you have bubbles in your buttercream.
-One quick note though.
-I generally only like to use this method if the buttercream is white.
+This also helps if you have bubbles in the buttercream.
+One quick note though, I generally only like to use this method if the buttercream is white.
 It sometimes discolors dark buttercream.

 Tip 10 – Slow down when smoothing: